 There are two types of sessions:

 For this Informatica Rank Transformation example, we will create Non-reusable Session.
-Please navigate to Tasks Menu and select the Create option to open the Create Task window.
+Please navigate to the Tasks Menu and select the Create option to open the Create Task window.
 Here you have to select the Session as Task type (default) and enter a unique name (S_Rank_Transformation) for the session.

 Once you click the Create button, a new Mappings window will be opened.
 You must select the mapping you want to associate with this session.